 Here are a few important ones:

-The focus should be on the message, not the design itself.
+The focus should be on messaging, not the design itself.
 Bold colors and animations look nice.
 But they’re useless if the site doesn’t build value for your business.

 Hosting is a much bigger deal than you might think.
-I understand the temptation to go with $2-a-month hosting, but this is one area where you really do get what you pay for.
+I understand the temptation to go with $2-a-month hosting, but this is one area where you get what you pay for.

 A website without traffic is like a Ferrari that never gets out of the garage.
-You need to have a plan to get visitors to your site starting the day you launch.
+However, it will help if you plan to get visitors to your site starting the day you launch.

-The purpose of this post is to give you some tips on website design that will ensure your project’s success.
+This post gives you some tips on website design that will ensure your project’s success.
 Keep in mind that maintaining a website is an ongoing process.
 There will always be things to do, such as updating content or refreshing the design.

 Stage 1: Start with a Plan